kenichi/angelo/README.md

 ### What is Angelo?

 Just like Sinatra, Angelo gives you an expressive DSL for creating web applications.
-There are some notable differences, but the basics remain the same.
-It mostly follows the subclass style of Sinatra: you must define a subclass of `Angelo::Base` but also `.run` on that class for the service to start.
+There are some notable differences, but the basics remain the same: you can either create a "classic" application by requiring 'angelo/main' and using the DSL at the top level of your script, or a "modular" application by requiring 'angelo', subclassing `Angelo::Base`, and calling `.run!` on that class for the service to start.
 In addition, and perhaps more importantly, **Angelo is built upon Reel, which is, in turn, built upon Celluloid::IO and gives you a reactor with evented IO in Ruby!**

-Note: There currently is no "standalone" capability where one can define route handlers at the top level.

 Things will feel very familiar to anyone experienced with Sinatra.
+You can define route handlers denoted by HTTP verb and path with parameters set from path matching (using [Mustermann](#mustermann)), the query string, and post body.
+A route bock may return:

-Inside the subclass, you can define route handlers denoted by HTTP verb and path.
-One acceptable return value from a route block is the body of the response in full as a `String`.
-Another is a `Hash` if the content type is set to `:json`.
-Finally, you may return any object that responds to `#each(&block)` if the transfer encoding is set to `:chunked`.
+* The body of the response in full as a `String`.
+* A `Hash` if the content type is set to `:json`.
+* Any object that responds to `#each(&block)` if the transfer encoding is set to `:chunked`.
-There is also a `chunked_response` helper that will take a block, set the transfer encoding, and return an appropriate object for you.
+There is also a `chunked_response` helper that will take a block, set the transfer encoding, and return an appropriate object.

-There is also [Mustermann](#mustermann) support for full-on, Sinatra-like path matching and params.

-Angelo also features `before` and `after` blocks, just like Sinatra.
+Angelo also features `before` and `after` filter blocks, just like Sinatra.
 Filters are ordered as defined, and called in that order.
 When defined without a path, they run for all matched requests.
-With a path, the path must match exactly for the block to be called.
-If `Angelo::Mustermann` is included, the paths are interpreted as a Mustermann pattern and params are merged.
+With a path, the path is interpreted as a Mustermann pattern and params are merged. `before` filters can set instance variables which can be used in the route block and the `after` filter.
 For more info on the difference in how after blocks are handled, see the Errors section below for more info.

 ### Websockets!